Śīrṣāsana – aligned

 Don't miss Eyal's online courses...

-- Place your elbows at shoulder width and go up to the pose.
+Place your elbows shoulder-width apart on either side and go up to the pose.

 After a while, move slightly away from the corner; stay from 30 to 60 seconds without touching the corner.
 Then slowly move back to touch the corner with your heels and tailbone.
 Check if both heels touch it concurrently and symmetrically.
 Observe how your buttocks are positioned relative to the corner.